A quantum waveguide with Aharonov Bohm magnetic field

-One class of Zaremba geometries that recently received a lot of attention from mathematicians and physicists are 2D and 3D straight and bent quantum wave guides \cite{n,Borisov10,bulla,Davies1,Dittrich1,exner1,Krejcirik1,Olendski1,Najar1}.
-In particular, the conditions for the existence of the bound states and resonances in such classically unbound system were considered for the miscellaneous permutations of the Dirichlet and Neumann domains \cite{Dittrich1,exner1,Olendski2}.
-Bound states lying below the essential spectrum of the corresponding straight part were predicted to exist for the curved 2D channel if its inner and outer interfaces support the Dirichlet and Neumann requirements, respectively, and not for the opposite configuration \cite{Dittrich2,Krejcirik1,Olendski1}.
+One class of Zaremba geometries, that recently received a lot of attention from mathematicians and physicists, are 2D and 3D straight and bent quantum wave guides \cite{n,Borisov10,bulla,Davies1,Dittrich1,exner1,Krejcirik1,Olendski1,Najar1}.
+In particular, the conditions for the existence of the bound states and resonances in such classically unbounded system were considered for the miscellaneous permutations of the Dirichlet and Neumann domains \cite{Dittrich1,exner1,Olendski2}.
+Bound states, lying below the essential spectrum of the corresponding straight part, were predicted to exist for the curved 2D channel if its inner and outer interfaces support the Dirichlet and Neumann requirements, respectively, and not for the opposite configuration \cite{Dittrich2,Krejcirik1,Olendski1}.
 This was an extension of the previous theoretical studies of the existence of the bound states for the pure Dirichlet bent wave guide \cite{Exner2} that were confirmed experimentally.
 Also, for the 2D straight Dirichlet wave guide the existence of the bound state below the essential spectrum was predicted when the Neumann window is placed on its confining surface \cite{bulla,exner1}.
-From practical point of view, such configuration can be realized in the form of the two window-coupled semiconductor channels of equal widths \cite{exner1,Exner6} whose experimental creation and study has been made possible due to the advances of the modern growth nanotechnologies.
+From practical point of view, such configuration can be realized in the form of the two window-coupled semiconductor channels of equal widths \cite{exner1,Exner6} whose experimental creation and study have been made possible due to the advances of the modern growth nanotechnologies.
 The number of the bound states increases with the window length $a$ and their energies are monotonically decreasing functions of $a$ \cite{Borisov10}.
 In particular, for small values of $a$ the eigenvalue emerges from the continuous spectrum proportionally to $a^4$.